-When you have been as successful as the Montreal Canadiens, you are going to have a lot of big moments on many dates and Oct.
+When you have been as successful as the Montreal Canadiens, you will have a lot of big moments on many dates, and Oct.
 8 is no exception.
 On this date in 1955, the Habs became just the third ever to start a season with back-to-back shutouts.
 Hockey Hall of Famer Jacques Plante picked up the 12th shutout of his career in a 2-0 win over the Boston Bruins.

-John Ferguson made his league debut, on Oct.
-8, 1963 and it was a memorable one.
+John Ferguson made his memorable league debut on Oct.
+8, 1963.
 He got into a fight in his very first shift.
-He later scored two goals and added assist to complete the “Gordie Howe” hat trick in a 4-4 tie with the Bruins.
-He got to play is first NHL game on a line with Jean Beliveau and Bernie Geoffrion.
+He later scored two goals and added an assist to complete the “Gordie Howe” hat trick in a 4-4 tie with the Bruins.
+He got to play his first NHL game on a line with Jean Beliveau and Bernie Geoffrion.
 Not too shabby!